Arghajit47/juliaHub-assignment/readme.md

 1. Verify successful login with valid credentials.
 2. Verify error message for invalid credentials.
 3. Verify CAPTCHA or MFA is triggered after multiple failed login attempts.
-4. Verify the "Forgot Password" link redirects to the correct page.

 #### **Dashboard Page**